13 Best Things to do in Katmai National Park

 What are the best things to do in Katmai National Park and Preserve in Alaska?
 One of the most exciting experiences in Katmai is undoubtedly bear watching, for it is a bear country.
 But Katmai offers much more.
-It is also a land of volcanoes, the so-called Valley of Ten Thousand Smokes.
+The so-called Valley of Ten Thousand Smokes is also a land of volcanoes.
 It is also a paradise for anglers because the waters are rich in fish.
 Hiking and wildlife watching are also great activities.
-Check out the list of the 13 best activities in Katmai with lots of preparation tips.This article may contain affiliate / compensated links.
+Check out the list of the 13 best activities in Katmai with many preparation tips.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 13 Best Things to do in Katmai National Park – Introduction

 This article presents the best activities and attractions in Katmai National Park in the remote southern part of Alaska.
 It contains the 13 best things to do in Katmai National Park and Preserve, with tips on organizing and preparing for each activity.
 It’s more than bear-watching, as it’s an excellent place for fly fishing, kayaking, backcountry hiking, admiring the volcanic area of The Valley of Ten Thousand Smokes, and more.

 If you plan a trip to Katmai National Park, please read our detailed step-by-step guide to visiting Katmai National Park and Preserve.
 We share many valuable tips to make your trip to this remote Alaskan national park enjoyable.
 We also show you up-to-date prices and regulations.
 When to go, where to stay, how to get there, and much more.
 And you learn how to minimize the cost, as getting to Katmai may ruin a budget.

 If you want to focus on bear watching in Katmai, which is undoubtedly the best thing you can do in Katmai, also read an article about bear viewing in Alaska.
 In this part of the article, we will give you lots of tips and photos of bears at Brooks Falls.